xmos/lib_xud/module_xud/doc/xud.rst

 All client calls communicating with the XUD library pass in this type.
-These data structures can be created at the start of execution of a client thread with the following call that takes as an argument the endpoint channel connected to the XUD library:
+These data structures can be created at the start of execution of a client core with the following call that takes as an argument the endpoint channel connected to the XUD library:

 .. doxygenfunction:: XUD_Init_Ep